diemastermonkey/trickery/README.md

   print (aNswers[random.randint(0,1)])

 Disclaimer
-I do like pineapple on pizza.
+I DO like pineapple on pizza.

 # Shell: maclookup